 Upon execution of the Funding Agreements, we determined that the agreements qualified for election under the fair value option and initially measured the financial instruments at their issue-date estimated fair value.
-We revalue the related financial liabilities on a recurring basis at each reporting period.
+We revalue the related financing liabilities on a recurring basis at each reporting period.

-As of December 31, 2022, the financing liability, related party and financing liability each totaled approximately \$28.7 million.
-We determined their respective estimated fair values using a Monte Carlo simulation model under the income approach determined by using probability assessments of the expected future cash receipts and expected future cash payments and discount rates ranging from approximately 10.0% to 11.0% for the year ended December 31, 2022.
-As of December 31, 2021, we used a discount rate of approximately 9.0%.
+As of December 31, 2023, the financing liability, related party and financing liability each totaled approximately \$56.1 million.
+We determined their respective estimated fair values using a Monte Carlo simulation model under the income approach determined by using probability assessments of the expected future cash receipts and expected future cash payments and discount rates ranging from approximately 9.0% to 11.0% for the year ended December 31, 2023.
+For the year ended December 31, 2022, we used discount rates ranging from approximately 10.0% to 11.0%.
 The probability assessments of the expected future cash receipts and expected future payments and the timing of expected future repayments are based on significant inputs that are not observable in the market and are subject to remeasurement at each reporting date.